waejay/python-practice/README.md

-Using this repository to store all my python practice problems.
+Using this repository to store all my python practice/test files.
 Comments not made on the early problems.

 ----------